dmitriyfarbian/BOT_HOSP/README.md

-This bot was developed for more easy send applications from MO
+This bot was developing for more easy send applications from MO